Master of Management in Hospitality (MMH)

 What are some examples of specializations?

-Specializations typically fall under the main business-discipline areas offered at the School of Hotel Administration, such as operations and analytics, service marketing, entrepreneurship, or food and beverage management.
+Specializations typically fall under the main business-discipline areas offered at the Nolan School, such as operations and analytics, service marketing, entrepreneurship, or food and beverage management.
 Within such disciplines, students might further specialize in such areas as revenue management, digital marketing, restaurant entrepreneurship, or wine marketing and distribution.